Danny-Nunez/expo-backend/README.md

   }'
 ```

+The endpoint will:
+1. Upload the image to Cloudinary
+2. Automatically update the user's profile image with the new URL
-The response will include the Cloudinary URL and public ID:
+3. Return the Cloudinary URL and public ID:

 ```json
 {